 - Taking responsibility, together with more than forty other authorities, for crisis management in peacetime and in periods of heightened emergency preparedness.

 - Participating in NSS – the Nordic committee for the coordination of electrical safety issues – together with representatives from electrical safety authorities in Denmark, Finland, the Faeroe Islands, Greenland, Iceland, Åland and Norway.

-The National Electrical Safety Board is a Swedish administrative authority working under the Swedish Ministry of the Environment and Energy.
+The National Electrical Safety Board is a Swedish administrative authority working under the Swedish Ministry of Infrastructure.
 The authority has its head offices in Kristinehamn, Sweden and regional supervisory offices in Hässleholm, Kristinehamn, Stockholm och Umeå.